huangc/WGvarINDEL/README.md

 ## Workflow execution:
 1. Edit and setup the parameters as described in 0SOURCE, then `source 0SOURCE`
 2. Edit and prepare for the prerequisite files and softwares as described in PREREQ.sh, then `sh PREREQ.sh`
-3. Submit qsub script for blat alignment on Mason: `qsub x1-WGblat`
+3. Submit qsub script for whole genome blat alignment on Mason: `qsub x1-WGblat`
-4. Submit qsub script for indel analysis on Mason: `qsub x2-WGvarINDEL`
+4. Submit qsub script for whole genome indel analysis on Mason: `qsub x2-WGvarINDEL`
-5. Find main outputs in ${WORK_DIR}/data.
+5. Find main outputs in *data/*.
 6. Cleanup files with `sh xcleanup`

 ## Sub-directories for workflow implementation and data retrieval: